 What foods do you eat to feel better?

 These are often the foods that are most important to eliminate during the Elimination Diet.
 Your Integrative M.D. may also want you to avoid yeast, fermented products, sulfites, salicylates and other foods that promote yeast overgrowth.

-During the first 2-4 weeks, I excluded the below list of foods- you may also want to avoid foods that are known to cause reactions in your body.
-During this time, you are able to enjoy foods that are considered non-reactive, allowing your body time to recover and your symptoms to clear.
-Be sure to review this list with your doctor to ensure you will be avoiding all the foods that they recommend.
-Sometimes you’ll need to transfer Elimination Diet allowed-foods from the Include Category to the Exclude category.
+During the first 21 days, remove the below list of foods – you may also want to avoid foods any other that are known to cause reactions in your body.
+During this time, you are able to enjoy whole foods (see all the recipes on my website that are Elimination Diet plan friendly), which will allow your body time to recover and your symptoms to clear.

-It is important not to cheat on this Elimination Diet because any exposure can cause a reaction and your body will not be able to cleanse itself and prepare for the next stage of the diet where you identify any offender foods.
+It is important not to cheat on this Food Sensitivity Diet because any exposure can cause a reaction and your body will not be able to cleanse itself and prepare for the next stage (re-introduction phase) where you identify any offender foods.

 Gluten (See my Gluten-Free How To)

 After 21 Days: Re-introducing these foods again

 When introducing new foods in after the elimination period (21 days), my Integrative M.D.s had me consume one of the above food groups in its purest form 2-3 times throughout the day.
 Try to choose a pure form such as fresh oranges instead of processed orange juice and observe any reactions that you may experience eating these foods.
 Problem foods may not be immediately obvious since food sensitivities can go unnoticed for hours or even days after eating.